-Condition No. Condition General Conditions Explanatory Note: Independent application of conditions in Stage 4C for the subdivision of each lot Unless otherwise stated, the conditions below apply independently to each lot within Stage 4C, regardless of any work being carried out on other lots.
+Condition No. Condition Commentary on Changes to Conditions General Conditions Explanatory Note: Independent application of conditions in Stage 4C for the subdivision of each lot Unless otherwise stated, the conditions below apply independently to each lot within Stage 4C, regardless of any work being carried out on other lots.
 This means that compliance with these conditions is required on a lot-by-lot basis, regardless of whether any works and/or subdivision are being undertaken on other lots within the same stage.
 Works and/or subdivision of each lot must comply on its own, ensuring implementation is not reliant on progress elsewhere in the development.
 29. The proposal must be carried out in general accordance with the plans and all information submitted with the application, as detailed below and referenced by the Council under consent numbers [BUN 300]: (a) Application Form and Assessment of Environmental Effects prepared by Woods and B&A, dated 28 March 2025; and (b) Reports and Drawings as listed in Section 3.6 .
-Lapse & Expiry Dates 30.
-Under section 125 of the RMA, the approved consents lapse and/or expire after the date it is granted (unless otherwise stated below) as follows: Consent Reference and Activity Lapse Date Expiry Date SUB (s11 subdivision) 7 years - In the case of approved subdivision SUB302, under section 125 of the RMA this consent lapses 7 years after the date it is granted unless: (a) A survey plan is submitted to Council for approval under section 223 of the RMA before the consent lapses, and that plan is deposited within three years of the approval date in accordance with section 224 of the RMA; or (b) An application under section 125 of the RMA is made to the Council before the consent lapses to extend the period after which the consent lapses and the Council grants an extension.
-Survey plan approval (s223) conditions applicable to each independent superlot
+Lapse & Expiry Dates

-31. Survey Plan
+30. Under section 125 of the RMA, the approved consents lapse and/or expire after the date it is granted (unless otherwise stated below) as follows: Consent Reference and Activity Lapse Date Expiry Date SUB (s11 subdivision) 7 years - In the case of approved subdivision SUB302, under section 125 of the RMA this consent lapses 7 years after the date it is granted unless: (a) A survey plan is submitted to Council for approval under section 223 of the RMA before the consent lapses, and that plan is deposited within three years of the approval date in accordance with section 224 of the RMA; or (b) An application under section lapses to extend the period a extension.
+Survey plan approval (s223) conditions applicable to each indepe endent superlot 31.
+Survey Plan The Consent Holder must submit a suaccordance with the approved resou Stages may be carried out in any seq frontage at time of title issue. rce consent subdivision p plans referenced in Condition 1.
+32. Easements and covenants shallmust resource consent subdivision plans Memorandum of Easements will be su referenced in Conditio n 1.
+Easements shown on a Condition has been amended in response to Auckland Council feedback